ankuratmango/WorkPlaceImportToMangoApps/README.md

 - EmployeeID
 - Phone
 - Title
+- If the Email ID of the Meta user is not available, use the Meta Employee ID.

 **Groups** - All groups are created by a single ADMIN user(MangoApps API Key) and this ADMIN user will be a part of the groups.
 - Create groups using the API with the same name.